 Don’t change other values in the screen.
 Now click Create Distribution:

-Select 404: Not Found as HTTP Error Code and set Error Caching Minimum TTL as 3 sec.
-Then click Create button.
-Error response will be listed as below:
+Select 404: Not Found as HTTP Error Code and set Error Caching Minimum TTL as 3 sec then click the Create button.

 Wait until the distribution is Deployed.
 Then note your CloudFront Domain Name.